Church of the Sacred Heart and St Catherine of Alexandria: Mosaics

-Pippet created and painted the scenes on life size 'cartoons' which were then transferred to the walls using some form of tracing.
+The life-size 'cartoons' painted by Pippet were transferred to the walls using some form of tracing.
 These are regarded as being of national importance.
-Maurice Josey used the direct method of creating the mosaic scenes by placing individual glass tesserae directly into the mortar.
+Maurice Josey used the direct method of creating the mosaic scenes by placing individual glass smalti directly into the mortar.
+He spent over a decade up a ladder creating the art.

 Gabriel Pippet was also an accomplished wood and stone carver.
 Twelve granite pillars in the nave include his intricate carvings on their double capitals.
 His statues and other stone carvings can be admired, along with the Stations of the Cross, carved from Oak.
-He died in 1962 and is buried in the graveyard beside the church.
+He died on 28th November 1962, three days after his wife.
+They are buried together in the graveyard beside the church.

-Hubert Galton of Hadzor Hall paid for the mosaics in the Lady Chapel in memory to his two sons, Theodore and Francis who had both died during the first world war and his daughter Lucy.
-Another side chapel depicts the life of St. Catherine of Alexandria.
-There are two smaller side chapels, one dedicated to St. Richard de Wyche (Droitwich) and the other to St. Michael Garicoits, the founder of the Congregation of the Sacred Heart of Jesus of Betharram.
+In 2025 the mosaics were cleaned and where necessary restored professionally by The Mosaic Restoration Company after parishioners secured a grant from the National Lottery Heritage Fund.
+In 2025 the cartoons were transferred from the Church bell tower to Worcestershire Archive and Archaeology Service based at The Hive in Worcester City Centre.
+These have been cleaned, repaired and digitised with support from the National Lottery Heritage Fund and are now stored in controlled atmospheric conditions.
+They remain accessible to the public.

+In 2026 a very rare Cosmatesque or Cosmati Pavement floor was discovered in the Lady Chapel.
+Usually found in Rome and Florence this floor is one of a small number outside Italy.
+In May 2026 the floor underwent professional restoration with support from the National Lottery Heritage Fund.

-In March 1930 the Daily Mirror published a piece headlined ‘Nine Years Work On Mosaics’ and this was followed a few days later by the Berrow’s Worcester Journal stating that this church was the only one in the world that would be completely covered by glass mosaics and marble.
-In 1940, The Daily Sketch published an article headed ‘20-Year Task Of Two Men And Boy Is Ended’.
+In March 1930 the Daily Mirror published a piece headlined 'Nine Years Work On Mosaics' and this was followed a few days later by the Berrow's Worcester Journal stating that this church was the only one in the world that would be completely covered by glass mosaics and marble.
+In 1940, The Daily Sketch published an article headed '20-Year Task Of Two Men And Boy Is Ended'.
+On 13 January 2026 BBC Midlands Today broadcast a report on the church and the mosaic restoration.

-The church is visited by people from around the world and regarded as an outstanding example of mosaic art, influenced by the early Roman Byzantine period.
+The church is visited by thousands of people from around the world each year and regarded as an outstanding example of mosaic art and Romanesque architecture.

+It is open to visitors every day and is free to enter.